Edge Inference with Fully Differentiable Quantized Mixed Precision Neural Networks: Supplementary Materials

 \subsection{Effect of Granularity and Gradient Scaling}

-We demonstrate the effectiveness of our proposed quantization (see config. j in Figure~\ref{fig:gradscale-sweeps}), through ablation trials where we remove gradient scaling, fine-grained quantization, and their combination (base in Fig.~\ref{fig:sweeps_enet_mbnet} and~\ref{fig:sweeps_sqnxt_resnet}).
-Across different models and target budgets, we see that our proposed fine-grained scheme consistently occupies the pareto, although not all trials perform as well (Figures~\ref{fig:sweeps_enet_mbnet} and~\ref{fig:sweeps_sqnxt_resnet}).
+We demonstrate the effectiveness of our proposed quantization (see config. j in Figure~\ref{fig:gradscale-sweeps}), through ablation trials where we remove gradient scaling, fine-grained quantization, and their combination (base in~\ref{asec:morers}).
+Across different models and target budgets, we see that our proposed fine-grained scheme consistently occupies the Pareto, although not all trials perform as well (~\ref{asec:morers}).